whage/thesis/thesis.md

 	- https://stackoverflow.com/a/25157350/1772429
 	- https://stackoverflow.com/a/39642986/1772429

-Javascript is a dynamic language, often referred to as a "weakly typed" one because it makes many implicit type conversions during runtime.
-Javascript is one of the most popular languages of the 2010s mainly because it is the scripting language of web browsers.
+Javascript is one of the most popular languages of the 2010s mainly because it is the scripting language of web browsers which, thanks to their ubiquitousness, are becoming the platform of choice for networked applications.
+Javascript is a dynamic language.
+Types of the program variables are not known before run time.
+The language is often referred to as a "weakly typed" one because the runtime makes many implicit type conversions between types.
+The conversion rules are often inconsistent but are strictly specified.
+Because of these inconsistencies, people often refer to Javascript as not being "type safe" in a loose meaning of the term.

-#### Static / strong variants
+#### Static variants

 Javascript's wild popularity and ubiquitousness prompted organizations to invest in creating a static type system for the language.
 The most popular staticly typed variants of the language are: